 We can provide specific advice on hall redevelopment projects and provide information on grant funding bodies and applications.

-All affiliated village halls and community centres receive a free bi-monthly newsletter – Village Hall Update and this provides a means of updating Village Hall Management Committees with information on funding, regulations, relevant publications, charity news and success stories from around the county.
+All affiliated village halls and community centres receive a free quarterly newsletter – Village Hall Update and this provides a means of updating Village Hall Management Committees with information on funding, regulations, relevant publications, charity news and success stories from around the county.

 There are many benefits to becoming an affiliated member.
 Please take time to look at the other pages in the Village Halls & Community Buildings section and gather more information.